dsplice/ConferenceTalkIdeas/README.md

 _Topics related to Computer/Disk Forensics_

-- "Quick and Dirty Triage Forensics with KAPE", A talk on collecting and quick analysis of a single system using triage data and Kape. (dsplice)
+- "Quick and Dirty Triage Forensics with KAPE", A talk on collecting and quick analysis of a single system using triage data and Kape.
+(Talk idea submitted by dsplice to BSides Calgary 2022)
 - "I Bought 10 Hard Drives off Ebay...", A talk on examining old hard drives listed as for sale on Ebay (dsplice)

 ## Incident Response